yokomeow/NST-telegram-bot/README.md

 3) Finally, you will get the result no more then 6 min later.
 Also, you may check an existing example of NST by clicking the "Show example" button.

+P.S.
+Current instructions implemented in Russian language, later English and French versions will be added.

 I hope, you enjoy it!

 ## Examples